kcmendenhalllii/hello-wold/README.md

  <h1>Git setup from Remote. </h1>

- This is an attempt at pushing edits from local repository to Github for learning From Now on this will be the dumping ground for further test commits
+This is an attempt at pushing edits from local repository to Github for learning.
+From Now on this will be the dumping ground for further test commits
  <hr>